June-Skeeter/GEOS270_Syllabus/docs/Evaluation.md

 # Accommodations

 My aim for this semester is to be as flexible and supportive as possible while respecting my personal boundaries and those of the TAs.
 Please contact the [Center for Accessibility](https://students.ubc.ca/about-student-services/centre-for-accessibility) if you require accommodations for a disability and make me aware any necessary accommodations by email in a timely manner.
 If you require an [Academic Concession](https://www.arts.ubc.ca/degree-planning/academic-performance/academic-concession/) please email me promptly so that we can work together to figure out an accommodation that works for you.
-You are under no obligation explain your circumstances to me to justify the concession request.
-Here is a template concession request:

-	"Hi June,

-	I am struggling with [insert assignment].
-Can we meet to discuss an accommodation?

-	Thanks,
-	[insert name]"

-If you request multiple concessions I will also refer you to [Arts Advising](https://www.arts.ubc.ca/student-support/academic-support/academic-advising/).
+You are not obligated to explain your personal circumstances to me to justify the concession.
+If you require multiple concessions I may refer you to [Arts Advising](https://www.arts.ubc.ca/student-support/academic-support/academic-advising/).

+# Academic Integrity:

+The academic enterprise is founded on honesty, civility, and integrity.
+As members of this enterprise, all students are expected to know, understand, and follow the codes of conduct regarding academic integrity.
+At the most basic level, this means submitting only original work done by you and acknowledging all sources of information or ideas and attributing them to others as required.
+This also means you should not cheat, copy, or mislead others about what is your work.
+Violations of academic integrity (i.e., misconduct) lead to the breakdown of the academic enterprise, and therefore serious consequences arise and harsh sanctions are imposed.

+Plagiarism and cheating will be taken very seriously.
+The first incident of plagiarism/copying/cheating will result in a zero for the assignment.
+Further incidents will be reported to the President’s Advisory Committee on Student Discipline in addition to a zero.

+A more detailed description of academic integrity, including the University’s policies and procedures, may be found [here](https://learningcommons.ubc.ca/academic-integrity/Links)